rainsfordtm/conman/README.md

 The Annotator module is designed for the automatic generation hit-level annotation and the intention is that the user will write their own scripts here.

-Three annotation scripts are provided with ConMan:
+Four annotation scripts are provided with ConMan:
 + `KeywordTagAnnotator`: raises some token-level tags from the keyword to the level of the **Hit**.
 + `PennAnnotator`: adds columns containing properties of the keywords